bruce2008github/tinyTCPServer/README.md

 *****************************************************************************************************
 Note:

-   In order to make myself to familar with JAVA NIO and Network API, I write this tiny tcp servers Java framework.
+   In order to make myself to familar with Java NIO and Network API, I write this tiny tcp servers Java framework.

    It can handle thousands client tcp connections at same time.